motokimura/shake_shake_chainer/README.md

 ## Results on CIFAR-100 (Shake-ResNeXt)

-*Currently Shake-ResNeXt is not implemented..
+*Currently Shake-ResNeXt is implemented..
 Your contribution is more than welcome!*

 ## Dependency